Octoven-Press/book-glory-of-the-kings-of-ethiopia/README.md

   * A gallery of the 117 prints used in the modernized version
 * An updated plain-text electronic version of the original 1922 text

-All proceeds from the work are intended for donation to a non-profit organization supporting sustainability and mitigating climate change for the Ethiopian people.
+All proceeds from electronic book sales are intended for donation to a non-profit organization supporting sustainability and mitigating climate change for the Ethiopian people.